-10 Tips For Easier Vet Visits by Holistic Cat Behaviorist Layla Morgan Wilde
+10 Tips For Easier Vet Visits With Cats by Holistic Cat Behaviorist Layla Morgan Wilde.
+Revised August 2020.

 Did you know: according to a 2011 AVMA report, 53% of cat owners did not visit their veterinarian in the previous year was because “the cat did not get sick or injured”.
 Other reasons that owners did not take their cat to the vet in a 12-month-period include:

 - Cat did not need vaccines: 17.3%

 - Too hard to transport: 3.2%